theresatree/SC2002/README.md

 <hr>

 ## 2. Getting Started
-Maven is required to run Apache POI, which is a Java library for reading and writing in XLSX files.
-It helps manage dependencies in Java Project and ensured they are configured correctly.
+Maven is required to run Apache POI, which is a Java library used in this project for reading and writing in XLSX files.
+It helps manage dependencies in Java Project and ensures correct configuration

-Clone the repository to your local machine by running
+We can start by cloning the repository to your local machine by running
 ```bash
 git clone https://github.com/theresatree/SC2002
 ```